Olgagr/shoebill/README.md

 A Rack-based framework, but with extra, custom solutions and magic.
 Shoebill is MVC framework, with views, controllers and models solid structure.

+This project was inspired by great book: Rebuilding Rails (http://rebuilding-rails.com/).
+It was amazing experience to rebuild some features we all know and love in Ruby on Rails.
+It allowed me to better understand how Rails are working and how awesome job guys from Core Team did to implement all these features.
+Thank you, Guys!

 ## Installation

 Add this line to your application's Gemfile: